Last updated: 7 January, 2020

 Sarah Richards of Content Design London asked in 2018 if working together we can create evidence-based style readability guidance.
 Read the first blog post about the project.
 Watch the London Accessibility MeetUp talk.

 agreed on having an open community style readability wiki,

 held regular, live, global discussions for an initial 24 weeks,

 agreed the project would rely on formal usability evidence,

 found evidence to answer 17 priority readability questions,

-created over 80 consistent guidelines, full list: Readability Checklist,
+created consistent guidelines: Readability Checklist,

 identified top level findings,

-agreed some style points need usability testing.
+agreed some style points need usability testing,

 How to join in: